mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/iulian.dorobantu/index.md

 I began to search for all of the neccesary components, in order to start putting the project together.
 The first lines of code are beggining to be written, and all of the hardware details are being sorted out.
 While I wait for the components to arrive, I am also looking into making a 3D printed case for my ECU.

 ### Week 12 - 18 May
+In this week I started to assemble my project, step by step.
+I also decided to implement a new functionality into my project, a seatbelt warning system.
+I have managed to reach a completion rate of about 85%, with the only tasks left to do being connecting and programming the cooling system and playing around with the interface of the digital dashboard.

 ### Week 19 - 25 May